turingschool/front-end-curriculum/projects/module-1/rock-paper-scissors-solo-v2.md

 💫ON TRACK💫 can look like:
 - Crafts markup according to the [Turing HTML style guide](https://github.com/turingschool-examples/html)
-- Application utilizes consistant naming for HTML classes and IDs, and follows suggested conventions. _Example: classes should be named using kabab-case, ids should be used sparingly_
+- Application utilizes consistent naming for HTML classes and IDs, and follows suggested conventions. _Example: classes should be named using kebab-case, ids should be used sparingly_
 - Application uses an appropriate amount of [HTML semantic elements](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Document_and_website_structure).
 If `<div>` or `<span>` elements are used, they are only for styling purposes.

 ✨WOW✨ can look like:
 - Developers use [BEM](http://getbem.com/), [SMACCS](http://smacss.com/), or another set of naming conventions for classes. _Note: If going this route, document it in your README and let your project manager know which naming convention will be used._
-- Application fully implements HTML that is accessible for individuals with visual disabilities. _Note: This will be checked using the Chrome Extenstion [WAVE](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh?hl=en-US) audit tool, and 0 errors & 0 contrast errors are expected._
+- Application fully implements HTML that is accessible for individuals with visual disabilities. _Note: This will be checked using the Chrome Extension [WAVE](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh?hl=en-US) audit tool, and 0 errors & 0 contrast errors are expected._
 </section>

 <section class="answer">